 With an influx of new orders for the Blenheim two new additional construction lines, both in Lancashire, were set up.
 One at A.V Roe, Chadderton and the other at Rootes Securities, Speke.
 In total

 1,552 Mk Is would be built and would serve with around 26 Squadrons both at home and aboard.
 However by the time the Second World War broke out in September 1939 only a handful of Mk Is were being

 used as bombers by home based squadrons, the type being moved into other roles.
 Some would serve as both crew and conversion trainers whilst 200 were converted to night fighters and designated

 Blenheim Mk IF.
 This would see the aircraft fitted with additional armament in the form of four 0.303-in machine-guns fitted in a pack underneath the fuselage.
 Also installed was either Mk III or

-Mk IV Airborne Interception radar and it was a Mk IF which, on the 22nd July 1940, shot down the first enemy aircraft using AI.
+Mk IV Airborne Interception radar and it was a Mk IF of the Fighter Interception Unit at RAF Tangmere, West Sussex which, on the 22nd July 1940, shot down the first enemy aircraft using AI, a Dornier Do 17.